KWOM Internet Services

-Q: What do I use as mail and DNS and servers?
+Q: What do I use as mail and DNS servers?

 Q: Is this a satellite service?

 A: No, your antenna will be pointed at a nearby tower.
 Satellite based Internet services are typically no faster than dialup in the upstream direction, making them unsuitable for most applications other than web browsing.
 HughesNet and WildBlue satellites are in a geostationary orbit 22,300 miles above the earth or about 10% of the distance to the moon.
 A packet and its acknowledgement must traverse this distance 4 times.
-Roundtrip ping times are 700 milliseconds to over a second, which is too high for online gaming, uploading files, or working from home via a VPN.
+Roundtrip ping times are 700 milliseconds to over a second, which is too high for online gaming, VoIP services like Vonage and Skype, uploading files, or working from home via a VPN.

 Q: How is this different from a WiFi hotspot?

 A: WiFi refers to 802.11 wireless LAN technology, which can be used to link computers within 100-300 feet of a wireless access point to form a local area network.
-Some airports and coffee shops provide WiFi "hotspots" so their patrons can connect their laptops to the Internet.
 Unless your house is next door to a Starbucks, this won't help you connect to the Internet at home.
-In addition, many hotspots charge as much as $5 per day, and there are security concerns about being on the same wireless LAN with everyone else on the hotspot.
-You may want to look at WiFi technology as an alternative to running Cat5 cable to create a home network.
-Just make sure you change the SSID, disable SSID broadcast, and enable encryption.
+Many of our customers use a WiFi router to create a wireless home network so they can use laptops and handheld devices anywhere in the house.
+Just make sure to assign a unique network name or "SSID" to your network and enable WPA2 encryption to make it secure.

 Q: Is this the same as a broadband card from a cellphone company?